Three Inspiring Sports Campaigns for the Marketing Professional

 If you ask someone to name an iconic marketing campaign, more often than not, the first word out of their mouth will be, “Nike.
 Just do it.”

-Nike’s characteristic swoosh was recognizable before “Just do it” came along, but the slogan succeeded in catapulting the brand to new heights; the two are veritably synonymous at this point (though Shia LaBeouf may have hijacked some of the market share
+Nike’s characteristic swoosh was recognizable before “Just do it” came along, but the slogan succeeded in catapulting the brand to new heights; the two are veritably synonymous at this point (though Shia LaBeouf may have hijacked some of the market share on that one).

 The phrase turns 30 this year, and it’s certainly stood the test of time.